HarryXu497/web-server/README.md

 ## Inspiration

 The students/teachers at RHHS usually need to go through a quite complicated process in order to host a contest.
-Therefore, THOJ is developed for the purpose of providing students and teachers with a convenient place to host a contest.
+Therefore, THOJ was developed for the purpose of providing students and teachers with a convenient place to host a contest.

 ## What It Does?
  * Host local contests in the RHHS community.